 Are you someone who struggles to trust in relationships?

-I have a habit of giving my full trust over right away to people who have yet to earn it from me.
-I am convinced it was my lack of self-worth and boundaries that played into this pattern.
+I habitually give my full trust right away to people who have yet to earn it from me.
+I am convinced my lack of self-worth and boundaries played into this pattern.

 I like to use the analogy of having a cup of trust

-In the past I used to give a full cup of trust to all my partners right away.
+In the past, I used to give all my partners a full cup of trust right away.
 This enabled me to jump into relationships very fast and it would lead to me being very anxious right off the bat.
 Again, my lack of boundaries wouldn’t allow me to honour what I was feeling because it was always about the other person.

-If you give someone your trust right off the bat they feel entitled to it.
-When we feel entitled to something it holds little value to us.
-Therefore we begin to take advantage of it because it has no boundary to insure respect is honoured.
+If you give someone your trust right off the bat, they feel entitled to it.
+When we feel entitled to something, it holds little value to us.
+Therefore, we begin to take advantage of it because it has no boundary to ensure respect is honoured.

-There are a few elements required to build trust in a relationship that I want to explore with you so you can begin to bring more trust into your relationship with Self and Other.
+There are a few elements required to build trust in a relationship that I want to explore with you so you can begin to bring more trust into your relationship with Yourself and Others.

 Here is what I learned from bringing trust issues into my relationships: